 The board also got a few coats of spray paint in a pretty ocean color.

-I used an awesome super deep navy called Steel Blue from Expressions Vinyl for the text.
+I used a deep navy for the text.
 I love that I found another way to incorporate navy into the house!

 We dry fit all the pieces to make sure the measurements were correct.